TSJNet: A Multi-modality Target and Semantic Awareness Joint-driven Image Fusion Network: Experiment

 \subsubsection{Semantic segmentation}

-\textbf{Setup:} We used BiSeNet \cite{Yu_Wang_Peng_Gao_Yu_Sang_2018} to segment the semantic information of nine object classes of the MSRS dataset, i.e., background, bump, color cone, guardrail, curve, bike, person, car stop, and car.
+\textbf{Setup,} we used BiSeNet \cite{Yu_Wang_Peng_Gao_Yu_Sang_2018} to segment the semantic information of nine object classes of the MSRS dataset, \textit{i.e.}, background, bump, color cone, guardrail, curve, bike, person, car stop, and car.
 The model’s effectiveness was assessed by IoU.
 The number of training epochs was set to 200, the batch size was eight, and the remaining parameters remained unchanged, as in the initial experiment \cite{Yu_Wang_Peng_Gao_Yu_Sang_2018}.

 \textbf{Subjective analysis.} Fig.~\ref{segmentation} shows the segmentation results for ``00939" and ``00770" of MSRS.
-In the left example, the ``yellow cones" cannot be segmented accurately, and Reconet, LRRNet, and DIVFusion cannot segment the distant cars.
-In the example on the right, Reconet and TarDal cannot segment the semantic information because less semantic information is contained in the image, and CDDFuse, IGNet, SuperFusion, and DIVFusion demonstrate small errors in segmenting the people at the edge position.
+In the left example, the ``yellow cones" cannot be segmented accurately by the compared methods, and ReC, LRR, and DIV cannot segment the distant cars.
+In the example on the right, ReC and TarD cannot segment any semantic information.
+CDD, IGN, Sup, DIV, EMM, and SHI have small errors in segmenting the ``people" at the edge position.
+The better segmentation of ``people" by TSJNet indicates that the fused images obtained by our model are better for semantic representation.

 \textbf{Objective analysis.} Table~\ref{tab:seg/det comparisons} clearly demonstrates the segmentation superiority of TSJNet.
 The value of mIoU is the highest among the compared methods.
-Compared with its close competitors, CDDFuse and SuperFusion, TSJNet achieved higher scores in many important categories, such as curves and car stops.
-Furthermore, TSJNet exceeds other methods by 7.47\% on the segmentation ability, which highlights the strong capabilities of our model in handling complex and detail-rich scenes.
+Compared with its close competitors, CDD and Sup, TSJNet achieved higher scores in many important categories, such as curves and car stops.
+Furthermore, TSJNet exceeds the average of other methods by 10.88\% on the segmentation ability, which highlights the strong capabilities of our model in handling complex and detail-rich scenes.